Scotch Oakburn College: Elphin

 The younger of the two campuses, the Elphin Campus is the site of the more historic buildings in the school.
 The campus features a number of beautiful old oak trees which are located at the front of the campus in a garden area.
 The Elphin Campus is home to the Junior School / primary school (Early Learning to Year 5) and boarding house.
 The first building on the land was "Oakburn", constructed by Eliza Thomson in 1861, a year after she was granted the land.
 This is the most historic building on any of the campuses.
 In time, "Oakburn" would become the boarding house.
 The college was later renamed for this building.
 An extension to this building, the Mary Fox Jubilee Wing, was constructed in 1935 to celebrate the College's jubilee anniversary.
 Today it is better known to students as the Mary Fox Hall or just the Mary Fox and it houses school assemblies, chapel services and many other events such as school plays, dances and trivia nights.

 The stately "Lemana" and "The Stables" are located on the western end of the campus.
 "The Stables", as the name suggests, was formerly the stable area for horses.
 Lemana is a grand old house which keeps its historic exterior.
 The Mary Fox Performing Arts Centre is a dual-purpose space and is the centre of many school community events.

 The Early Learning centre is home to pre-school, kindergarten, and after-hours care facilities.
 The centre was built on the site of the original Methodist Ladies' College/Oakburn College Principal's residence.

 The Elphin campus also is home to four tennis courts, a large oval, two multi-purpose courts, a gymnasium and a 25 m swimming pool.

 Penquite

 The Penquite Campus is situated on both sides of Penquite Road in Newstead, linked by an underpass.
 The main side of the campus or Eastern side features a large, rectangular, grassy field in the centre, with buildings located around the outside of it.
-The major buildings of the school are named after and in honor of significant people and places in the school's heritage.
+The major buildings of the school are named after and in honour of significant people and places in the school's heritage.
 Over the years these buildings have been upgraded and redeveloped and more buildings have been built.
 Directly inside the main entrance to the College lies a large, old oak tree which lies beside the school Chapel.